 Plagiarism occurs when direct quotations are taken from a source without specific acknowledgement, or when original ideas or data from the source are not acknowledged.
 Citing your sources in a bibliography is not enough, because a bibliography does not establish which parts of a student's work are taken from other sources.
-MLA (Modern Language Association) documentation or other recognized forms of citation must be used for this purpose.
-Advice on adequate documentation can be found at the following web sites:
+A recognized system of citation must be used for this purpose.